New wheelchair lets you cruise through town standing

 Before then, UPnRIDE needs to pass two clinical trials, one with the U.S. veteran association in New York, to help it get regulatory approval and ensure health insurance companies can assist customers with the hefty price tag.

-The company was founded by Amit Goffer, 63, who created a robotic exoskeleton at his previous venture ReWalk Robotics that helps people paralysed from the waist down to walk.
+The company was founded by Amit Goffer, 63, who created a robotic exoskeleton at his previous venture ReWalk Robotics that helps people paralyzed from the waist down to walk.

 But Goffer, who has been confined to a wheelchair since an all-terrain vehicle accident in 1997, has never been able to use his first invention because his injuries left him with limited function in his arms.

-With his new four-wheel chair, which uses a gyroscope similar to that in a two-wheeled Segway and self-stabilising software, Goffer can manoeuvre upright over uneven urban terrain and join conversations face to face with people standing up.
+With his new four-wheel chair, which uses a gyroscope similar to that in a two-wheeled Segway and self-stabilizing software, Goffer can maneuver upright over uneven urban terrain and join conversations face to face with people standing up.

 "The dignity, self esteem ... to feel like part of society again, the core of society, not the fringe of society - the psychological effect is dramatic," Goffer said.